-After breakfast and check-out, embark on a 'Down & Dirty' tour that will introduce you to the treasures that lie below the ground and made Coober Pedy famous.
+After a hearty breakfast and check-out, embark on a 'Down & Dirty' tour that will introduce you to the treasures that lie below the ground and made Coober Pedy famous.
 At the Quest Mine, watch an informative and entertaining video, introducing you to the mysterious world of the stone of fire, known as 'The Coober Pedy Opal'.
 Then, fitted with a hard hat, torch and handpick, you have a chance of 'fossicking' (mining) your own opal.
 Ramps provide easy and safe access into the mine, where your visit will be a fun experience.
 After returning to above ground, proceed with a transfer to the airport for an afternoon flight to Adelaide.
-A boxed lunch is provided.

-Please Note: This Mid-Voyage Land Adventure requires a moderate amount of walking, some of which is on uneven ground and with steps to negotiate.
+Please note: This Mid-Voyage Land Adventure requires a moderate amount of walking, some of which is on uneven ground and with steps to negotiate.
 All guests must be able to climb the steps onto/out of the coaches unassisted.
-Guests with visual and/or hearing impairments must travel with a companion at all times.
 This Land Adventure is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Coober Pedy is a frontier-style, opal mining town that requires a certain sense of adventure to ensure its enjoyment.
 We recommend wearing comfortable, lightweight clothing and sturdy walking shoes.
 Remember to bring your camera, sunscreen, and a sunhat.
-Due to luggage restrictions on domestic flights, particularly the flight to/from Coober Pedy, it is suggested to keep luggage to a minimum (weight limit for checked luggage is 33 pounds (15 kg); for carry-on bags it is 15 pounds (7 kg).
+Due to luggage restrictions on domestic flights, particularly the flight to/from Coober Pedy, it is suggested to keep luggage to a minimum.
+Regional Express requires baggage weigh no more than 33 lb.
+(15 kg).
+Cabin baggage may include two small bags, each not exceeding: depth 9" (23 cm), height 13" (34 cm), length 19" (48 cm) or weighing over 15 lb.
+(7 kg).
 Transfers and sightseeing in Coober Pedy are provided by the Desert Cave Hotel and may not be exclusive for Silversea guests.
 The order of sights seen may vary and the tour 'sequence may be amended in case of flight changes or other unforeseen factors.

 · One-night stay at the Desert Cave Hotel (or similar) - Coober Pedy

-· Two breakfasts, two lunches, one boxed lunch, two dinners (regular lunches and dinners include choice of two beverages - soft drinks, mineral water or wine.
-The dinner at Appellation includes premium wines paired with each course)
+· Two breakfasts, three lunches, two dinners (regular lunches and dinners include choice of two beverages - soft drinks, mineral water or wine.

-· Scheduled domestic flights Melbourne/Adelaide and Adelaide/Coober Pedy/Adelaide in Economy Class
+· Scheduled domestic flights Melbourne/Adelaide/Coober Pedy and Coober Pedy/Adelaide in Economy Class

 · All sightseeing and transfers as per itinerary